Back to projects

 Tools Used

 The data was processed and analyzed using Python with the Pandas library.
 The final visualization was created with Matplotlib, with careful attention to design principles to ensure the chart is both informative and easy to interpret.
-I have added custom fonts so that it look more visually appealing.
+I used custom fonts so that it looks more visually appealing.